dev-bomo/cuvinte-banatene/DEPLOYMENT.md

 ## Next Steps

-1. ✅ Deploy backend to Railway/Render/Heroku
+1. ✅ Deploy both frontend and backend to Railway/Render/Heroku (recommended)
-2. ✅ Set `VITE_API_URL` in Vercel environment variables
-3. ✅ Redeploy frontend (or wait for auto-deploy)
+   - OR deploy backend separately and configure Vercel
-4. ✅ Test the full application
+2. ✅ Test the full application at your deployment URL
-5. ✅ Change default admin passwords
+3. ✅ Change default admin passwords
-6. ✅ Configure email service (if using email verification)
+4. ✅ Configure email service (if using email verification)

+## How It Works

+When deployed together:
+- **Backend** serves the API at `/api/*` routes
+- **Backend** serves static frontend files from `frontend/dist` for all other routes
+- **SPA routing** - All non-API routes serve `index.html` (React Router handles routing)
+- **Same domain** - No CORS issues, simpler configuration